-The objectives addressed by DustClim are envisaged to have an impact on a variety of sectors and communities with benefits both in social (improved quality of life) and economic (improved resource management) aspects.
+The objectives addressed by DustClim are envisaged to have an impact on a variety of sectors and communities with benefits both in social (improved quality of life) and economical (improved

+Implementation Plan 2016 Document 02C ERA4CS Joint Call for Transnational Collaborative Research Projects5 resource management) aspects.
 The DustClim project aims to create applied products tailored to the needs of specific sectors whose activities are highly dependent on SDS.
 The envisaged benefits on the user side are as follows:

 - For solar power generation sector.
 Specifically-designed end user dust products will be beneficial to assess the solar resource in the phase of planning investments.
-During this phase, it is also important to consider the need on periodic removal of dust from panels and lenses, especially in arid regions, where water is a scarce commodity. - For air traffic management.
-Some airports, in particular in Northern Africa and the Middle East, are often affected by SDS.
+During this phase it is also important to consider the need of periodic removal of dust from panels and lenses, especially in arid regions, where water is a scarce commodity. - For air traffic management.
+A number of airports, in particular in Northern Africa and Middle East, are often affected by SDS.
 Moreover, major dust events can indirectly affect air routes worldwide, eventually causing delays or cancellations.
 The spatial and temporal distribution of SDS that provides a dust climatology will be beneficial to improve air traffic planning and air traffic safety. - For public health, air quality assessment and management agencies.
-The design of better early-warning systems as well as of an adequate air quality policy over regions in Northern Africa, Middle East and Europe will produce a benefit regarding preparedness, mitigation of health risks and reduction of health expenses.
+The design of better early-warning systems as well as of more adequate air quality policy over regions in Northern Africa, Middle East and Europe will produce a benefit in terms of preparedness, mitigation of health risks and reduction of health expenses.
 This will be particularly relevant close to source regions, where concentrations of dust are often very high, but can be beneficial also in distant areas affected by dust intrusions, as Europe.
 Preparedness and mitigation actions for SDS will increase social welfare and well-being in particular among the most vulnerable segment of society.

-A well-evaluated high-resolution dust dataset can be applied to Earth system studies on the impact of dust on weather, climate and ecosystem, and to weather/chemistry forecast.
+A well-evaluated high-resolution dust dataset that can be applied to Earth system studies on the impact of dust on weather, climate and ecosystem, and to weather/chemistry forecast.
 Such dataset will provide the following envisaged benefits to the scientific community: